 But that's not the point.

 The point is: twenty minutes is short enough to happen during the consultation.
+Short enough that we decide together.
+Short enough that momentum doesn't break.
+Long enough to be convincing.
+Long enough to feel real.

 That's the zone where decisions happen.